 Step 4 – Beginning To Earn While You Play

 Once you are seeing at least 500 viewers on a regular basis, it’s time to apply for the Twitch Partner Program.
-Similar to YouTube’s Partner Program, the Twitch program allows you to show ads to your viewers and make a little money for doing so.
+Similar to YouTube’s Partner Program, the Twitch program allows you to show ads to your viewers and earn money for doing so.
 Once you’re accepted into the program, you can begin showing ads and receiving $2.00 per 1,000 views of the ad.
 No, this isn’t a fortune, but it’s the first of many ways that you can make money streaming on Twitch.

 There are a few additional requirements in order to join the partner program that are outlined below including: